Trapping and Ground-State Cooling of a Single H$_2^+$: Control of

 Occasional collisions with background gas can swap the positions of the two ions in a \HtwopBe pair.
-To ensure the same ion order for each experiment, the order is initialized during the pre-cooling pulse by radially displacing the ions with an electric field created by a voltage bias applied to the trap RF electrodes~\cite{13Home}.
+To ensure the same ion order for each experiment, the order is initialized during the pre-cooling pulse by radially displacing the ions with an electric field created by a voltage bias applied to the trap RF electrodes. \bC{Due to its higher mass, the \Be is displaced further, rotating the crystal such that it is approximately radially oriented.
+Upon removal of the voltage bias, we observe a particular ion order, which means that there likely is a tilt of the DC confinement with respect to the RF confinement present in the trap.}~\cite{13Home}.